-In semester four you will conclude the programme with an individual degree project, which can be carried out in a crime laboratory, in a company, at a university, or a governmental agency.
-You can also carry out your degree project abroad and choose from a wide range of different areas (the topic is not restricted to forensic science).
+In semester four you will end the programme with an individual degree project, which can be carried out in a police laboratory, in a company, at a university, or a governmental agency.
+You can also carry out your degree project abroad and choose your topic from a wide range of different areas (the topic is not restricted to forensic science).

 Courses within the programme